 Elvis Presley Honeymoon Hideaway House

-It’s a homemade most famous by one of its guests.
-Elvis Presley’s Honeymoon Hideaway estate, also known as The House of Tomorrow, was originally owned by Robert Alexander who is also the architect responsible for the home’s design (despite the fact that names of other architects have been tossed around over the years, most notably Modernist William Krisel).
+It’s a home made most famous by one of its guests.
+Elvis Presley’s Honeymoon Hideaway estate, also known as The House of Tomorrow, was originally owned by developer Robert Alexander and designed by modernist architect William Krisel.

 Famous for Modernism in Palm Springs: Alexander Construction Company

-Getting to know 1350 Ladera Circle, Palm Springs
+Getting to know Elvis’ Honeymoon Hideaway in Palm Springs

 The home has a large, pentagon shaped pool at the back of the house, hidden by trees and other foliage surrounding the property.
-Other outdoor features include a beautifully kept garden, a charming waterfall fixture, a fruit orchard, and even a tennis court.
-The entire house was skillfully restored in the 1990’s with the design remaining true to its 1960’s flare.
-As an added bonus, from the back of the house, you can see Marylin Monroe’s former dwelling.
+Other outdoor features include a beautifully kept garden, a charming waterfall fixture out front, a fruit orchard, and even a tennis court.
+Before the 2022 renovation, the entire house was restored in the 1990’s with the design remaining true to its 1960’s flare.

 What’s inside the House of Tomorrow?